1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 is the second-level domain.

-Dots are reserved to separate different parts of a domain name, such as between the second-level domain and the TLD.
-You cannot purchase a domain with a dot at the beginning or end of a label, nor as an isolated character within a label.
+Periods are reserved to separate the different parts of a domain name, such as between the second-level domain and the TLD.
+You cannot purchase a domain with a period at the beginning or end of a label, or as an isolated character within a label.